 • Monomakh's Hat is the ideal oxheart tomato.
 Producing larger, baby pink, fruits that can reach 1 pound, this awesome variety is certainly worth its keep.
 We have grown it for the last three years because we can't do without them.
 Vines are tall and skinny so get your stakes ready.
 You should see your first ripened fruits around the 85 day mark.
 A wonderful sandwich and slicing tomato.
 Perfect for sauces and sliced in salads.
 Full of sweet meat!

-• Georgia Streak Tomato
+• Mega Marv Tomato

 • Rainbow Cherry Tomato